The following features are available on all Edge Gateways, license or unlicensed.

 Edge installations have just one project.
 This project is created automatically if it did not exist, and it cannot be removed.
 The default project name is "Edge" and can be renamed.
 For more information, see Edge Gateway Config section.

 Ignition Edge IIoT turns any device into an edge gateway that publishes data to an MQTT broker.
 (IIoT was formerly Edge MQTT.)
-The plugin allows access to the MQTT Transmission, Opto22 SNAP PAC driver, and the Emerson ROC driver modules (manual installation required).
+The plugin allows access to the MQTT Transmission, Opto22 SNAP PAC driver, the Emerson ROC driver modules, and the ABB Totalflow driver (manual installation required).
 In addition, Ignition Edge IIoT exposes Edge’s OPC UA server to external OPC UA clients.

 Ignition Edge Compute enables you to remotely run scripts and create REST APIs for interfacing with third-party applications.
 The plugin allows access to Python scripting, Gateway Event Scripts, and the Web Dev module.

 Ignition Edge Sync Services synchronizes data from the edge of the network to a central Ignition server.
 The plugin allows access to Sync Services, remote Tags and alarm pipelines, Tag history sync, alarm history sync, and audit log sync.

 Ignition Edge EAM brings diagnostics, automatic backup and recovery, central licensing, and project synchronization to your edge-of-network device.
 The EAM plugin allows this Edge Gateway to be an Agent in an EAM architecture.